-The Jazz Department at Guildhall School is one of the most renowned and established of its kind.
-Now in its fourth decade, the Department comprises an inspirational team of professors, led by Malcolm Edmonstone, who are uniquely placed to oversee the development of creative jazz musicians.
+The Jazz Department at Guildhall School is among the most renowned and established of its kind.
+Now in its fourth decade, the Department, led by Malcolm Edmonstone, comprises an inspirational team of professors, who are uniquely placed to oversee the development of creative jazz musicians.
 Our core focus is the teaching of musics around the jazz tradition, including Studio and World specialisms, and preparing improvising musicians for high profile careers in the music industry.

-As a Jazz student you will work within a dynamic and innovative curriculum in a supportive and creative environment, gaining the tools you need to thrive as an artist of the future.
-The Department provides a comprehensive programme of musicianship tailored for improvisers, including classes in aural, transcription and keyboard skills.
+As a Jazz student you will work within a dynamic and innovative curriculum in a supportive and creative environment, gaining the tools you need to thrive as an artist.
 The curriculum is broad in both style and discipline, and the Department celebrates the diversity of skill and experience needed to build a fulfilling musical life and career as an improviser.

-Classes in Harmony, Improvisation, Jazz Rhythm, World Rhythm, and Style and Lineage support weekly tutored ensemble work in combos, to give you a creative outlet and build your collaborative skills.
-The comprehensive programme of musicianship is tailored for improvisers, including classes in aural, transcription and keyboard skills to develop your core musicianship.
+Classes in Harmony, Improvisation, Rhythm and Style and Lineage support weekly tutored ensemble work in combos, to give you a creative outlet and build your collaborative skills.
+The comprehensive programme of musicianship is tailored for improvisers, and includes classes in aural, transcription and keyboard skills to develop your core musicianship.

-Notational output is nourished in a wide-ranging programme of composition and arranging classes, from skills-based writing to small group composition, scoring for jazz orchestra and for strings and woodwinds.
+Notational output is used in a wide-ranging programme of

+composition and arranging classes, from skills-based writing to small group composition, scoring for jazz orchestra and for strings and woodwinds.

-The Guildhall Studio Orchestra is a permanent ensemble, combining rhythm section, big band, strings, orchestral woodwind and percussion, which facilitates collaboration between departments and guest soloists and conductors.
+The Guildhall Studio Orchestra combines rhythm section, big band, strings, orchestral woodwind and percussion, encouraging collaboration between departments and guest soloists and conductors.
 Our annual Jazz Festival and the award-winning Guildhall Jazz Orchestra, Guildhall Jazz Band and a project-based Ellington Band give diverse opportunities for jazz performance.

 The study of Jazz Vocals has long been a beacon of the Department's work.
-In addition to bespoke classes in songwriting, four vocal ensembles exist for Jazz students: Guildhall Jazz Singers, Guildhall Voice Ensemble, Guildhall Jazz Choir and an a cappella group, the Guildhall Conchords.
+In addition to classes in songwriting, we run four vocal ensembles for Jazz students: Guildhall Jazz Singers, Guildhall Voice Ensemble, Guildhall Jazz Choir and an a cappella group, the Guildhall Conchords.